galtproject/galtproject-docs/en/Plan.md

 The procedure for the GALT Project CORE Team to launch the `Project`:

 1. GALT Project CORE Team runs on its own behalf the contract GaltToken and SpaceToken.
-SpaceToken contracts create SPACE tokens of `Territories` and SPACE tokens of The `Land plots` that will be passed on to the leaders of the cryptographic Community's opinion.
 See more details - GaltToken contract, SpaceToken contract.

 2. GALT Project CORE Team launches the SplitMerge contract.
 See the SplitMerge contract for details.